ballerina-platform/ballerina-distribution/examples/readonly-and-isolated/readonly_and_isolated.md

 ::: code readonly_and_isolated.bal :::

-Executing the above code, gives the below output.
+Executing the above code gives the output below.

 ::: out readonly_and_isolated.out :::